ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 <a href="snapshots/training3_zoomed.png" data-toggle="lightbox"><img src="snapshots/training3_zoomed.png" class="img-responsive" /></a>

 ## Window Leveling
 If labeling grayscale images the **Training** applet has an additional option: **Window Leveling**.
 This option can facilitate the labeling but has no impact on the training process itself.
-It can be used to adjust the data range used for visualization and thus helps to bring out small difference in contrast which might be usefull when placing the labels.
+It can be used to adjust the data range used for visualization and thus helps to bring out small difference in contrast which might be useful when placing the labels.
 Pressing the left mouse button while moving the mouse back and forth changes the window width (data range) used for display.
 Moving the mouse in the left-right plane changes the window level, i.e. the center of the window.
 Of course, combinations of back-forth and left-right movements are possible to find just the right contrast needed.
 Pressing the right mouse button leads to an automatic range adjustment based on the intensity values currently displayed.
 To activate this feature either press the button outlined in the image below or use its keyboard shortcut (default 't').

 <a href="snapshots/window_leveling.png" data-toggle="lightbox"><img src="snapshots/window_leveling.png" class="img-responsive" /></a>

 Note: if you can not see the button, you are either not working with grayscale images or you did not set the **Channel Display** to **Grayscale** in the **Dataset Properties** of your **Raw Data**.

-## Batchprocessing unseen images
+## Processing unseen images in batch mode
 When the classifier is trained it can be applied to unseen images as batch processing.
 This follows a general procedure in ilastik and is demonstrated [here]({{site.baseurl}}/documentation/basics/batch.html)

-The result of these worklfow (probability maps and segmentations) can be exported as images (*.tiff, *.png , etc.. ) or *.h5 files.
+The result of these workflow (probability maps and segmentations) can be exported as images (*.tiff, *.png , etc.. ) or *.h5 files.
 When exporting the results as *.h5 files, it contains the resulting prediction as a multidimensional image.
 The images have the same shape as the input image, but a different number of channels.
 Each channel contains the probability of the corresponding label.
 Example: channel 0 contains at each position the probability of that pixel having label class 1.
 Channel 1 contains the probabilities of label class 2 etc..